 If you’ve decided to take the plunge and finally buy that fifth wheel, your wife has probably asked how you plan to pull that darn thing!
-Well, you look into your driveway and you see you 2017 SUV and a moped from the 70’s that slowly rusting away to nothing.
+You look into your driveway and you see your 2017 SUV and a moped from the 70s that is slowly rusting away to nothing.
 So, the question remains:

 Tow Ratings for Vans and SUVs

 There are a few things to consider before you get all set up to start hooking up your trailer, camper, motor home, RV, or

 First and foremost, you have to know the towing capacity.
 The towing capacity of whatever vehicle you own is determined by a few factors.